 After work, I have two routines.
 If it’s after a night shift, and I’ve closed up, I bicycle home.
 It’s a four and a half mile bicycle ride in the cold, but I listen to an audiobook on the way home, and I get to see the city lights, which isn’t half bad.
 Plus most of it is downhill.
 If it’s an opening shift, and I get off before the buses stop running, I usually take one of them home.
 I sometimes stop and have dinner on the way home, at olive garden, or the rio grande, or some other restaurant around town on my way home.
 The food is good, but I always feel guilty about spending the money, because I know I should cook at home, and I know I should save money.

 When I get home, I turn on my computer, and immediately continue what I was doing when I left.
 Watching youtube videos.
 Playing on Tumblr.
 Checking my stats.
 I don’t usually eat until I’m so hungry that I’ve passed into nausea.
 Then, I find the simplest meal I can make, and eat it.
 Sometimes, I write.
 Some nights I take a bath, or make a masque for my face, so that hopefully, I won’t lose much of my beauty.
 Sometimes I bake.
 But I haven’t recently.

 I check a website called Sleepyti.me in order to find out when I should go to sleep to wake up on time.
 Until that time, I play on the internet.
 And then, I go to sleep.
-Sometimes, I masturbate.
+Sometimes, I masturbate or visit my favorite lady from the /escorts/aberdeen page.
 And then, I get up in the morning to do it all again.
 A day in the life of a saleswoman.
 My life is boring, I think.
 Although to be honest… I do love my life.
 I hate it but I love it at the same time.